 A contest inspired by the serious need for more good sci-fi

-In my short time here, I've come to really enjoy writing.com: the people, the stories, the contests, and the kind reviewers.
-However, one thing I've been missing out on is some good short science fiction, and an incentive to get involved with a community of writers who enjoy the same.
-To the end of inspiring the same, I'd like to propose a new science fiction short story contest.|
+In my brief time here, I've come to really enjoy writing.com: the people, the stories, the contests, and the kind reviewers.
+However, I have really been missing out on some good short science fiction and an incentive to get involved with a community of writers who also enjoy it.
+To the end of inspiring both, I've decided to host a Science Fiction Short Story Contest.

 The rules are simple:

 Post in the forum with BITEM only (check out "Newbie Hyperlinking 101 - Bitem Format" [E]).

 May the best sentient being win!